NandiniBhattad13/NandiniBhattad13.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Final Year Undergraduate at the at <a href="https://www.iitk.ac.in">Indian Institute of Technology, Kanpur</a>.
+subtitle: Final Year Undergraduate at the <a href="https://www.iitk.ac.in">Indian Institute of Technology, Kanpur</a>.

 profile:
   align: right